-In patients with chronic disease causing problematic bleeding (e.g., uterine fibroids), the LNG-IUS is a good choice [1; 37].
+In patients with a chronic disease that is causing problematic bleeding (e.g., uterine fibroids), the LNG-IUS is a good choice [1; 37].
 Normally ovulating women with heavy periods are also good candidates for oral contraceptives or cyclic progesterone; however, LNG-IUS is the most effective medical treatment for ovulating women with very heavy periods [48; 49].
 Consultation with a hematologist is recommended for women with bleeding disorders.
 NSAIDs are often used to relieve dysmenorrhea, but they can have an effect of their own on reducing menstrual bleeding [1].
 They inhibit cyclooxygenase, which reduces prostaglandin synthesis.
 Prostaglandins are involved in inflammation, pain pathways, and menstrual bleeding and cramping.
 Decreased prostaglandins lead to vasoconstriction, which can slow bleeding [11].
 Although NSAIDs are more effective than placebo in reducing menstrual pain and uterine bleeding, they are less effective than tranexamic acid, danazol, or LNG-IUS [38].
 NSAIDs should be recommended before a definitive diagnosis and treatment plan are established, and they can be used in place of other treatments (at each menses, if sufficiently effective) in women who do not want or are unable to take hormonal medications [1].

 Tranexamic acid competitively inhibits plasminogen activation, which makes it an antifibrinolytic agent [37].
 Although its mechanism of action involves factors necessary for blood clotting, it has no effect on normal coagulation, and thrombosis has not been seen to be more common in patients on this medication.
-Tranexamic acid reduces the breakdown of existing clots, and this is believed to be the mechanical acid reduces the mechanical acid reduc nism by which it can reduce menstrual blood flow; the clots at the spiral arterioles in the endometrium remain intact rather than breaking down and bleeding.
+Tranexamic acid reduces the breakdown of existing clots, and this is believed to be the mechanism by which it can reduce menstrual blood flow; the clots at the spiral arterioles in the endometrium remain intact rather than breaking down and bleeding.
 The medication is taken three or four times daily, starting on the first day of menses, for up to four days.
 It should be noted that tranexamic acid is not a contraceptive and will not regulate irregular cycles [1].

 NSAIDs are preferable over tranexamic acid treatment when dysmenorrhea is a main complaint, as tranexamic acid has not been shown to decrease cramping and dysmenorrhea.
 Neither NSAIDs nor tranexamic acid should be used for longer than three months if not effective [1].
 In countries other than the United States, oral contraceptives are not the first line of treatment.
-The NICE guidelines in the United Kingdom list the LNG-IUS as the first-line treatment, followed by a second-line of tranexamic acid, NSAIDs, or oral contraceptives, with oral or systemic progesterone treatment as the third line [1].
+The NICE guidelines in the United Kingdom list the LNG-IUS as the first-line treatment, followed by a second-line of tranexamic acid, NSAIDs, combined oral contraceptives, or cyclical oral progestogens [1].